kwonus/Quelle/Quelle-AVX.md

 **Unquoted SEARCH clauses:** an unquoted search clause contains one or more search fragments.
 If there is more than one fragment in the clause, then each fragment is logically AND’ed together.

 **Quoted SEARCH clauses:** a quoted clause contains a single string of terms to search.
 An explicit match on the string is required.
-However, an ellipsis ( … ) can be used to indicate that wildcards may appear within the quoted string.
+However, an ellipsis ( … ) can be used to indicate that other terms may silently intervene within the quoted string.

 - It is called *quoted,* as the entire clause is sandwiched on both sides by double-quotes ( " )
 - The absence of double-quotes means that the statement is unquoted